 Automate it: Job marked complete → generate invoice from template → email to client → send reminder at Day 7, Day 14, Day 21 → escalation notification at Day 30.

-Time saved: 4–8 hours/month.
+Typical time saved: 4–8 hours/month.
 For the full breakdown, see our guide on automating invoicing and follow-ups.

 3. Appointment Scheduling and Confirmations